kausstubhhh/kausstubhhh/README.md

 ## 👨🏻‍💻 About Me
 <img align="right" width="320" src="https://raw.githubusercontent.com/sanjay-kv/sanjay-kv/main/Assets/illustration.png" />

-🎓 MSc Data Science Student (UK)
+🎓 MSc Advanced Computer Science (Data Analytics) student — University of Leeds
-📊 Interested in data analysis, machine learning & real-world datasets
+📊 Background in computer science with a strong focus on data-driven problem solving
-🧠 Focused on understanding patterns, uncertainty & interpretation
+🧠 Interested in analytics, machine learning, optimisation & predictive modelling
-🌱 Constantly learning and improving through practice and experimentation
+🌱 Continuously building technical depth alongside leadership and communication skills

-I enjoy working with data end-to-end — from cleaning and exploration to modelling and communicating results clearly.
+My academic and professional journey is centred on using **data and technology to solve real problems**.
+I enjoy working across the full data lifecycle — from understanding the problem context and data quality, to analysis, modelling, and clearly communicating insights to technical and non-technical audiences.

 ---

-## 🔍 What I’m Currently Learning
+## 🔍 Current Learning & Focus
-- Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA) on large, real-world datasets
-- Supervised Machine Learning
+- Supervised machine learning and model evaluation
-- Feature engineering & evaluation metrics
+- Feature engineering, metrics, and interpretability
-- Statistical reasoning for data science
+- Statistical reasoning for reliable decision-making

 ---